• 4.5/5 out of 209+ reviews.

 5. Use a weighted blanket to relax

 In addition to adjusting the temperature and light in your bedroom, a weighted blanket can also help older adults sleep better.
-An weighted blanket for adults helps seniors to relax more quickly in the evening, fall asleep more easily, and sleep through the night.
-The pressing sensation of the weighted blanket provides a safe, secure, and relaxed feeling.
+An weighted blanket for adults helps seniors to relax faster in the evening, fall asleep more easily, and sleep more soundly.
+The pressure sensation of the weighted blanket provides a safe, secure, and relaxed feeling.
 This is similar to the therapeutic technique called deep pressure stimulation.

 €10,- discount?